jaxxstorm/pulumi-automationapi-workshop/content/lab-03/README.md

 import flask
 import os
 import pulumi
-from pulumi.x import automation as auto from app import ProductionAppArgs, ProductionApp
+from pulumi import automation as auto from app import ProductionAppArgs, ProductionApp

 # references the templates in the assets dir